-I find it important to develop a solid network of professionals who can support my divorcing clients.
+I find it essential to develop a reliable network of professionals who can support my divorcing clients.
 There are such a wide variety of issues that arise during the course of a divorce.
-One that frequently arises is refinancing the primary residence to remove one parties' name from the loan.
+One that frequently occurs is refinancing the primary residence to remove one parties' name from the loan.
 I recently sat down with Amy Terrell, a Senior Loan Officer and Certified Divorce Lending Specialist with US Lending Corp.
 During our conversation, I realized there are some important issues that I wanted to make sure people are aware of when it comes to divorce and your mortgage.
-She was nice enough complete a brief interview over email to share the information.
+She was kind enough to complete a brief interview over email to share the information.

 Some of the biggest mistakes people make are: